Rafav/AI-HISTORICAL-NEWSPAPERS/README-en.md

 # USE OF ARTIFICIAL INTELLIGENCE FOR AUTOMATIC LOCATION OF NEWS IN HISTORICAL PRESS.

-Workflow for scraping, AI parsing and creating web pages for Historical Newspapers.
+Use of Artificial Intelligence for the automatic localization of news in Historical press.

 [![final web](/img/output.png)](https://rafav.github.io/diariomercantil/1807/index.html)